shivamtyagi0610/Learn-Github/README.md

 # Learn-Github
-This repository made for learn github and git
+This repository made for learn github and git.